 The law expects everyone to act reasonably at all times.
-If you do not do what a reasonable person would do in the same situation, and someone ends up getting injured as a result, the law says you are "negligent."
+If you don't do what a reasonable person would do in the same situation, and someone ends up getting injured as a result, the law says you are "negligent."

 The good thing is your homeowner's policy usually covers you and your family's negligent behavior no matter where it happens.
-For example, if your son accidentally hits a baseball through your neighbor's window and you have liability insurance, it is probably covered.
+For example, if your son accidentally hits a baseball through your neighbor's window and you have liability insurance, it's probably covered.
 If your toddler son darts in front of an elderly woman walking in the mall and causes her to fall, your policy should take care of her injuries too.

-Learn more about Negligence, the Duty of Care, and Fault for an Accident.
+Learn more about fault for an accident.

 Your homeowner's policy will not cover intentional acts in which you purposefully try to hurt someone or damage property.
 Examples include assault and battery, vandalism, and workplace or sexual harassment.
 Standard homeowner's policies do not cover these types of actions.
-(Learn more about Intentional Torts.)
+(Learn more about intentional torts.)